canonical/openvino-toolkit-snap/checkbox/README.md

 checkbox-openvino-toolkit-2404.install-full-deps --clean_plugin_dirs
 ```

-Please use this with caution as it will remove models that you may have previously installed to a machine for running the OpenVINO AI plugins with GIMP.
+**IMPORTANT**: please use this with caution as it will remove models that you may have previously installed to a machine for running the OpenVINO AI plugins with GIMP.

 ## Automated run